 - Staying away from short burn times will prevent your candle from tunnelling

 - Candles should not be burned for more than 4 hours at any given time.

 - Bring a pot of water half the size of your vessel to a simmer.

 - Place your candle inside the pot and let it sit for 5-10 minutes, making sure that the wax in your candle is melting.

 - Turn off the heat once the wax has liquified completely—use a glove or cloth to remove the candle vessel from the pot.

 - Discard the liquid wax in the trash, not in the sink or anywhere else.

-- Carefully remove the wick clip from the vessel and wipe the vessel clean with a paper towel.
+- Carefully remove the wick clip from the vessel.

-All Catherine & Co. candles are ethically sourced, are petroleum and phthalate-free, come in reusable and recyclable vessels, are phthalate and vanillin-free, are made with Wooden Wick Co. wicks (more information can be found here: https://woodenwick.com/patents), are hand-poured in small batches by 1 Black woman in Toronto, ON
+All Catherine & Co. candles are ethically sourced, are petroleum-free, come in reusable and recyclable vessels, are vegan and vanillin-free, are made with Wooden Wick Co. wicks (more information can be found here: https://woodenwick.com/patents), are hand-poured in small batches by 1 Black woman in Toronto, ON.